yoavadamlab/VR-setup-for-NeuroImaging/README.md

 ### Arduino control

-The H-bridge, capacitance sensor and the rotary encoder were connected to an arduino uno.
-The arduino was connected to a standard computer, installed with the ViRMen environment.
+The H-bridge, capacitance sensor and the rotary encoder were connected to an Arduino Uno.
+The Arduino was connected to a standard computer, installed with the ViRMen environment.

 <img src="https://user-images.githubusercontent.com/98536980/152808787-f24bdea9-071d-4f8d-a9d5-d9a4fee9c81d.png" width="300" height="350">